sergkondr-ansible/mtproto-proxy/README.md

 The role runs official docker container of the mtproto-proxy and send necessary parameters to you.

-You can set secret key for proxy(`mtproto_secret_key`) manually, or the role will generate it automatically.
+You can set secret key for proxy(`mtproto_secret_key`) manually, or it will be generated automatically.

 Role Variables
 --------------